alexandres/terashuf/README.md

 2. Shuffle each of the K files (this is done in memory before writing the file).
 3. Sample one of the K files where the probability of drawing a file is proportional to the number of lines remaining in the file.
 4. Pop the first line from the sampled file and write it to output.
-5. Repeat 3-4 until all lines have been written to output.
+5. Repeat 3-4 times until all lines have been written to output.

 This algorithm was suggested by Nick Downing and proven fair by Ivan in this [thread](https://lemire.me/blog/2010/03/15/external-memory-shuffling-in-linear-time/).
-The previous version of terashuf used a quasi(unfair)-shuffle.
+The previous version of terashuf used a quasi (unfair) -shuffle.

 ## TODO